 Please print:

 Name Date -

 Address -

 Telephone Another phone where you can be reached

 During the hours of

 E-mail address

-I wish to complain aga inst:
+I wish to complain agai inst:

-Name of person, schoo ol (department), program, or activity
+ol (department), program, or activity

-Address -
+-

-participants, the back nt by stating the problem as you see it.
-Describe ground to the incident, and any attempts you have m ote relevant dates, times, and places.
+Specify your complain participants, the backs nt by stating the problem as you see it.
+Describe ground to the incident, and any attempts you have note relevant dates, times, and places.

 -